realpython/python-guide/docs/starting/install/macos.rst

-.. _install-osx:
+.. _install-macos:

 ###############################
-Installing Python 2 on Mac OS X
+Installing Python 2 on macOS
 ###############################

 .. image:: /_static/photos/34435688560_4cc2a7bcbb_k_d.jpg

 .. note::
-    Check out our :ref:`guide for installing Python 3 on OS X<install3-osx>`.
+    Check out our :ref:`guide for installing Python 3 on macOS<install3-macos>`.

-The latest version of Mac OS X, High Sierra, **comes with Python 2.7 out of the box**.
+The latest version of macOS, High Sierra, **comes with Python 2.7 out of the box**.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries